-At each reporting date, the Bank assesses whether financial assets carried at amortised cost and debt instruments at FVOCI are credit impaired.
+At each reporting date, the Bank assesses whether financial assets carried at amortised cost and are credit impaired.
 When an asset is considered as credit impaired, it is also considered to be in default.
 A financial asset is credit impaired when one or more events that have a detrimental impact on the estimated cash flows of the financial assets have occurred.